 How the internet impacts our relationships

 Mental Health Awareness Week 2016, which took place in May this year, chose to concentrate on the theme of relationships.
-Keeping in line with this theme Priory wants to explore online relationships and whether they are good for mental health.
-It is often said that good healthy relationships and socialising help to improve a person's mental health, the Mental Health Foundation states:
+Keeping in line with this theme, we explore online relationships and whether they are good for mental health.
+It is often said that good healthy relationships and socialising help to improve a person's mental health.
+The Mental Health Foundation states:

 But can online relationships fulfil a person in the same way traditional connections can?
 And what are the advantages of a good social support network?